 Meanwhile, the really important measures that tell you a Successful Customer Outcome is being achieved will only be a small proportion.

-What you measure is what you get and no amount of Customer Experience drum banging will work unless those measures of Outcomes become the most important.
+What you measure is what you get and no amount of Customer Experience drum banging will work unless those measures of Outcomes become the most important. - Create an awareness of what real CX success is all about.

 This isn’t just the stories.
 It is about the actual things on the ground that need to change.
 The WHY and the HOW go hand in hand.
 Often times upskilling a group of key players at all levels to make them Ambassadors for the Customer achieves way more than massive corporate investment in branding and image.